EmbarkStudios/physx-rs/physx/README.md

 Early Rust crate that is intended to be a safe and easy to use high-level wrapper for the unsafe `physx-sys` bindings.

 This is a work in progress :construction:.
-This means that here be dragons; and things might change often.
+This means that here be dragons, and things might change often.
 The goal of this is to make ownership clearer and leverage the safety of Rust even for an external package.
 At the same time, the usage of `unsafe` helps clarify *where* danger lies, which helps us make better